aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-shapefile-to-geojson/_index.md

 # Convert Shapefile to GeoJSON

 ## Introduction
 In modern Geographic Information Systems (GIS), **geospatial data interoperability** is the key to unlocking powerful spatial analyses.
 One of the most common conversion tasks is to **convert shapefile to geojson**, enabling lightweight data exchange with web maps, mobile apps, and cloud services.
-This tutorial walks you through the entire process using the **Aspose.GIS .NET** library, so you can integrate the conversion directly into your C# applications.
+In this tutorial you’ll see how to **read shapefile in C#** and export it as GeoJSON using the Aspose.GIS .NET library, so you can integrate the conversion directly into your applications.

 ## Quick Answers
 - **What library handles the conversion?** Aspose.GIS for .NET